Check out these resource categories:

 - HowtoStudy.org-- developed by Lucy MacDonald from Chemeketa Community College in Oregon

-- Learning Centers -- visit the websites of learning centers around the U.S., from the Learning Support Centers in Higher Education site
+- Learning Centers-- visit the websites of learning centers around the U.S., Australia, New Zealand, & Canada, from the Learning Support Centers in Higher Education site

-- Learning Skills-- good advice on college reading and survival from York University in Toronto
+- Resources for Success-- good advice on college reading and survival from Learning Skills Services at York University in Toronto

-- Skills Handouts -- more than 80 downloadable, printable handouts (and an online Study Skills Inventory) from the Student Academic Resource Center at the University of Central Florida.
+- Skills Handouts -- more than 80 downloadable, printable handouts on topics from Classroom Etiquette to Vocabulary (and an online Study Skills Inventory) from the Student Academic Resource Center at the University of Central Florida.

 - Study Guides and Strategies -- over 200 guides, but the best part is that many of them have been translated into 37 other languages from around the world, including Arabic, Hindi, Bengali, Japanese, Chinese, Korean, Kiswahili, and 14 European languages